dockerbuild-info/dockerbuild.info/_posts/2014-10-27-development-environments.md

 development process.

-I wrote this post to explain some of these issues but also as a statement that I care deeply about the sotware development process and how it can be improved.
+I wrote this post to explain some of these issues but also as a statement that I care deeply about the software development process and how it can be improved.
 I think there are many people and teams facing the same problems.
 Here are my requirements: